ZaingDai/public_ip/README.md

-# public_ip
+# Public IP

-A simple program that shows the public IP of the actual device
+A simple program that displays the public IP of the actual network.